CruftCommander/Sort-By-Schlong/docs/SHELL_INTEGRATION.md

 5. **Test Menu Appearance**
    - Right-click on desktop (empty area)
-   - Navigate to "Sort by" submenu
+   - Look for "SortBySchlong" submenu in the context menu
-   - Verify "Penis" menu item appears
+   - Verify "Penis" menu item appears under "SortBySchlong"
+   - Verify the menu does NOT appear in the system "Sort by" submenu

 6. **Test Command Invocation**
    - Click "Penis" menu item